Safer Waterways Bill 2018

 5.38 pmHon.
 LM ENOCHOpposes

-As Minister for Environment, strongly opposed the bill, arguing it threatens public safety by allowing untrained people to kill crocodiles, ignores scientific research, risks CITES compliance and could give the public a false sense of security.
+As Minister for Environment, stated the government will not support the bill, arguing it threatens public safety by allowing untrained people to kill crocodiles, risks Australia's CITES obligations, and ignores the science behind Queensland's crocodile management program.

 This bill threatens the safety of Queenslanders and tourists, Australia's international obligations for crocodile management and the ongoing viability of Queensland's important crocodile farming industry.2019-03-26View Hansard